Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

 - *Inherit/Copy values from*
   Click the drop-down list to select whether or not the values for the new attribute set should be inherited or copied from an existing attribute set.
 The following options are available:
+  - **No inheritance**
-  - **No inheritance**: The values are neither inherited nor copied from an existing attribute set.
+    The values are neither inherited nor copied from an existing attribute set.
 The *Inherit configuration* toggle and the *Inherit/Copy values* drop-down list are locked.
-  - **Attribute set name**: The values inherited or copied from the selected attribute set.
+  - **Attribute set name**
+    The values inherited or copied from the selected attribute set.
 All existing attribute sets are displayed in the drop-down list.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Inherit configuration*